-In October 1999 we visited the university of California, Berkeley to see Gertrude Jekyll's plans of our garden.
+In October 1999 we visited the University of California, Berkeley to see Gertrude Jekyll's plans of our garden.
 It was very exciting to see her original plans; they were quite brown with age, but the crayon was still fresh in colour.
 The university staff photocopied them for us.
 Although we had already seen copies of the plans, these were much clearer.

 Amongst the documents pertaining to Durmast House, was a bill written in Miss Jekyll's hand, for an estimated cost of plants and 15 guineas for her design (appendix 1).
 Shrubs were to be provided by Stewarts - the same firm that is still at Christchurch and £3 to £4 for the making of a hedge bank by a local hedger.

-The plans are housed at UCLA Berkeley because on Miss Jekyll's death in 1932 aged 89, some of her garden designs were acquired by Reef Point Garden in Maine, USA.
+The plans are housed at UC Berkeley because on Miss Jekyll's death in 1932 aged 89, some of her garden designs were acquired by Reef Point Garden in Maine, USA.
 This was the home of Beatrix Farrand who had come over to England to meet Gertrude Jekyll in 1895 and later founded the American Society of Landscape Architects.
 Later the collection was transferred to Berkeley near San Francisco.